marcellodash/willows-dream/doc/preliminary/proposal.md

 ## License

 It is in the best interest of the project and it's potential community to maintain an open-source model.
-In initial development, external contributions will not considered heavily in order to maintain healthy control over story and gameplay.
+In initial development, external contributions will not considered to maintain healthy control over story and gameplay by the team.
 During later stages of development, community contributions through beta testing and pull requests will be encouraged.

 > Currently, the project is licensed with the GNU LGPL V3.0 license.
 This permits that the code, multimedia assets, and distributable software is all available freely for viewing, execution, and non-commercial distribution.
 Commercial sale of the project by a third-party is not permitted without a written agreement between the project's creators and the distributor in question.
 If a derivative project that is deemed significantly different than it's predecessor is created with the freely available code and assets, then it is permitted to be sold commercially in digital or physical form.